cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 One feature of the Cloudogu EcoSystem is that Dogus can be backed up and restored via a central backup system.
 For this to work, all Dogus must offload their mutable data to volumes.
 This procedure is already described in the [Compendium](../core/compendium_en.md#volumes).

-When developing a Dogus, care must be taken to ensure that the Dogu continues to function normally after a successful backup and restore operation and that all data and functions are available.
+When developing a Dogu, care must be taken to ensure that the Dogu continues to function normally after a successful backup and restore operation and that all data and functions are available.
 To do this, all volumes in the `dogu.json` that contain production data must first be marked with the [NeedsBackup](../core/compendium_en.md#needsbackup) flag.
-After that the dogu should be built and filled with test data.
+After that the Dogu should be built and filled with test data.

 After that, one performs a backup and a restore of the system.
 The commands [cesapp backup](https://docs.cloudogu.com/de/docs/system-components/cesapp/operations/backup/) and [cesapp restore](https://docs.cloudogu.com/de/docs/system-components/cesapp/operations/restore/) can be used for this.